 - unjustified and sudden termination of a long-term commercial relationship.

-The Antitrust Office has issued first significant penalties already.
-Legal insecurity is still high and an amendment with more precise wording is being prepared in 2014.
+The Antitrust Office has already issued its first significant penalties.
+Legal insecurity is still high, and an amendment with more precise wording went into effect in 2016 abolishing a detailed list of prohibited practices that were in the former appendices but adding up to legal insecurity.
+It is to be remembered that the penalty is up to 10 per cent of turnover – the same as for the cartels.
 Nevertheless, it will still take years to establish a reliable practice in the retail food sector.

-The international developments, for instance in vertical agreements (RPM), will certainly also continue to show effects in Czech antitrust law; at present, this type of vertical agreement still forms a large part of the Antitrust Office’s investigations and cartel sanctions.
+The international developments, for instance in vertical agreements, will certainly also continue to show effects in Czech antitrust law; at present, this type of vertical agreement still forms a large part of the Antitrust Office’s investigations and cartel sanctions.

-The original intention to follow the more economic approach (signified, for example, by the nomination of a chief economist) was, in the opinion of many in the Czech antitrust community, set back considerably due to personal turmoil at the Office.
+The original intention to follow the more economic approach (signified, for example, by the nomination of a chief economist) was, in the opinion of many in the Czech antitrust community, set back considerably due to personal turmoil at the Office over the past few years.
 However, as an agency, the Antitrust Office is undergoing considerable personal growth with new responsibilities in public procurement.

-Private enforcement can be predicted to play a bigger role in the future, although its relationship with the leniency programme is still unsolved.
-With view to the fact that not even the last amendment to the Competition Act solved the protection against private enforcement claims, it seems for the time being that the Czech legislature awaits the results of the legislative efforts on private enforcement at the European level, rather than itself introducing the necessary changes in civil and procedural law to promote private enforcement of the antitrust law.
-However, on the other hand, this has so far been a rather theoretical threat so that now, after the leniency was enacted, leniency applications might be more frequent.
+Private enforcement is predicted to play a bigger role in the future, and the first court cases have already started, although its relationship with the leniency programme is still unsolved.
+With a view to the fact that not even the last amendment to the Competition Act solved the protection against private enforcement claims, it seems for the time being that the Czech legislature awaits the results of the legislative efforts on private enforcement at the European level, rather than itself introducing the necessary changes in civil and procedural law to promote private enforcement of the antitrust law.

 Palac Myslbek, Ovocný trh 8